-The City of Marietta relies on ground water resources to provide drinking water to your home and local businesses.
+The City of Marietta relies on ground water resources to provide drinking water to your home, local businesses, medical, and industrial facilities.
 As a resident or business, please be aware that the actions you take within or near the well head protection area can affect the quality and cost of clean drinking water.
 Ground water contamination can occur through the improper disposal of chemicals, such as cleaning, automotive, lawn/garden products, motor oil, furniture strippers, and oil and latex based paints, as well as parking vehicles over the top of our aquifer and close to the City's production wells which could leak fluids onto the ground.
-Parking is prohibited within a 300ft. radius of a drinking water well.
+Parking is prohibited within a 300 ft. radius of a drinking water well.
+The City of Marietta has posted Source Water Protection Area signage along with "No Parking" signs by our production wells located on Linwood Avenue by the Marietta Bantam Baseball Fields.
+All participants for baseball activities are advised to use the Marietta Boat Ramp for parking or be subject to illegal parking fines.
 Storm water runoff can carry these pollutants to areas of infiltration, potentially contaminating ground water.
 Improper disposal methods include: pouring chemicals on the ground, down a sink or toilet that is connected to a septic system, or down a storm drain that drains to ground water through a dry well or drains directly into a nearby stream or river.